-The NEU Writing Center provides faculty with classroom visits and workshop services.
-We can provide a classroom visit to inform students about the role and services of the Writing Center, or we can help with a class period workshop on subjects like peer review or presentational skills.
+The NU Writing Center provides faculty with classroom visits and workshop services.
+For example, we can facilitate a class workshop on subjects like peer review or presentation skills.

 We also support faculty as writers themselves.
 Our services are available to Northeastern faculty who might be looking to get feedback on their own writing and/or classroom communication.

 The Northeastern University Writing Center offers free and friendly tutoring and for any level of writer, including help with conceptualizing writing projects, the writing process (i.e., planning, researching, organizing, drafting, and revising), and using sources effectively.
 The Writing Center has two locations: 412 Holmes Hall (call 617-373-4549) for advance appointments and 136 Snell Library (617-373-2086) for last minute appointments.
 Online appointments are also available.
 The Writing Center opens on September 15th and closes on December 14th.
 Hours vary by location.
 To make an appointment or learn more about the Writing Center visit our website at www.northeastern.edu/writingcenter.
 For writing tips and updates about the Writing Center, follow us on facebook at NEUWritingCenter and Twitter @NEUWrites.
 Questions about the Writing Center can be directed to Brigid Flynn, Assistant Director, at email@example.com or Belinda Walzer, Writing Center Director, at firstname.lastname@example.org.

 Suggestions for language to include on your syllabi to encourage use of the Writing Center: *

 ●If you would like some help organizing ideas for your paper or some constructive criticism of a draft, make an appointment to see a Writing Center instructor.